puntorigen/easy-model/DOCS.md

     author_id: Optional[int] = Field(default=None, foreign_key="author.id")
     author: Optional[Author] = Relationship(back_populates="books")

-# Method 2: Using EasyModel's Relation helper
+# Method 2: Using EasyModel's Relation helper for more readable code
 class Category(EasyModel, table=True):
     id: Optional[int] = Field(default=None, primary_key=True)
     name: str
+    # Using Relation.many for a more readable relationship definition
     products: List["Product"] = Relation.many("category")

 class Product(EasyModel, table=True):
     id: Optional[int] = Field(default=None, primary_key=True)
     name: str
     category_id: Optional[int] = Field(default=None, foreign_key="category.id")
+    # Using Relation.one for a more readable relationship definition
     category: Optional[Category] = Relation.one("products")
 ```

+The `Relation` class provides a more intuitive way to define relationships:

+- `Relation.one(back_populates)`: For the "one" side of a one-to-many relationship
+- `Relation.many(back_populates)`: For the "many" side of a one-to-many relationship
+- `Relation.many_to_many(back_populates, link_model)`: For many-to-many relationships

+This approach makes the relationship definitions more readable and self-documenting.

 ### Loading Related Objects